 Ofsted report March 2020

-SENCo - (Special Educational Needs Coordinator) is
+SENDCo - (Special Educational Needs and Disadvantaged Coordinator)

 Mrs Kerry Young - email@example.com

 At Gretton we make great efforts to include everyone in our activities and learning, whatever their educational needs.
 Every child has full access to the curriculum and we use a variety of teaching styles and scaffolding, to ensure that all children can access learning in the classroom.
 If appropriate, children have individual plans and dedicated support to achieve their targets, where these are significantly higher or lower than the rest of the class.
 This enables them to understand the relevance and purpose of learning activities and experience levels of progress that bring feelings of success and achievement.